Preparing Future Faculty and Scholars PFx Program

 In its varied seminars, workshops, and other opportunities, the PFx program complements the skills you develop in your discipline through tools and resources for growth in

-- Colleges and Schools
+- Collaboration, and

-- Map and Locations
+- Self-assessment and reflection.

 PFx supports an environment in which the diversity and variety of human experience are welcomed and valued.
 The program, staff, and administrators recognize that race/ethnicity and gender are historically markers of diversity in institutions of higher education, and also further recognize that diversity includes socioeconomic background, religion, sexual orientation, gender identity, age, disability, veteran status, nationality and intellectual perspective.
 As PFx reflects and represents the makeup of our regional and national populations, we acknowledge and appreciate the unique history of each student and are committed to meeting the needs and providing a safe and welcoming atmosphere sensitive to all students.